“Paris is always a good idea.” – Audrey Hepburn

 Day 1

-Bonjour!
-For your first day introduction we start with a walk around the Isle de la Cite – the historic center of the city built on an island in the middle of the Seine river.
-You can download a Rick Steves audio tour and map of the area if so inclined.
 Begin by making your way via metro to the Cite Metro stop.
 From here it is a very short walk to the famous Cathedral of Notre Dame.
 Sadly it was damaged in 2019 by a tragic fire during restoration work.
 Fortunately many of the icons, stained glass windows, and famous gargoyles were spared damage.
-It is currently already undergoing extensive repair and is set to re-open in 5+ years.
-For now, you can only marvel at the outside.
+It is now reopened and stunning.

-Do not miss the nearby amazing St Chappelle – perhaps the best stained glass you will see anywhere (and arguably prettier than Notre Dame) – the chapel is a celebration of light.
-Afterwards, explore more of the island across the bridge at Pont St Michael and explore the charming latin quarter – Place St Micheal, Rue St Severin.
+Afterwards, explore more of the island across the bridge at Pont St Michael and explore the charming latin quarter – Place St Micheal and Rue St Severin.
 This was the original “university district” of the middle ages (latin was the language of scholars- hence the “Latin Quarter”).
-Now it is full of cafes and inexpensive (and good) Greek restaurants.
+Now it is full of cafes, perfect for a bite.
+Now would also be a decent time to get the famous souffles at Le Recamier.

 From here head south to the charming Cluny Museum – a museum of medieval art set in an old monastery.
 The famous Unicorn tapestries are here.
 Nearby is St Sulpice church – worth a visit for the organ (as well as the slightly snarky sign to American tourists).

-Stay Hotel le Grande Ecoles, Cler Hotel, or Hotel du Champs de Mars.
+Stay at Hotel le Grande Ecoles, Cler Hotel, or Hotel du Champs de Mars.
 You’ll station yourself here for the rest of the trip.

 Day 2

-Dinner at one of our recommended Paris restaurants.
+Have dinner at Le Bon Georges, the perfect Parisian bistro, or at one of our recommended Paris restaurants.

 Day 3